peezd/miprev/README.md

 # miprev
-Code repo for personal website.
-Hosted at https://www.miprev.com Static content only
+Code repo for professional website.
+Hosted at https://www.miprev.com ; Static content only.